webOSArchive/webos-docs/docs/activate.md

 * Re-insert the battery.
 * Release the volume up button.

-### TouchPad
+### TouchPad and Veer

-* Hold the Power and Home buttons until the TouchPad restarts
+* Reboot the device
+    + On TouchPad, hold the home and power buttons to force a reboot -- keep holding
+    + On Veer, power down completely.
+Wait a few seconds with no buttons pressed, then press and keep holding the power button to power back on
-* As soon as the TouchPad restarts, let go of the Power and Home buttons and hold the Volume Up button
+* As soon as the device restarts, let go of the Power (and Home, on TouchPad) and hold the Volume Up button
 * Keep holding the Volume Up button until you see the USB symbol

 ## Run the Activation Tool